jakerella/jordankasper.com/README.md

 The final, static site will be in the `/build` directory and you can **run the site** using your favorite HTTP server tool, serving content from that directory.
 For example, in Node you could use: `http-server ./build` (presuming you had installed the http-server Node module globally).

+### Testing Locally

+You can run `npm run watch` to watch the files for changes and rebuild automatically.
+If you are just testing some HTML/CSS/JS changes, then you can run a basic http server from the `/build` directory in another terminal.

+**However**, if you want to test the site as it will run on Netlify, then you should use the `netlify dev` command in your terminal versus a simple http server.
+This will also enable the analytics functions (both the hit tracker and the visualizations).
+That said, you also need to run Netlify blobs locally as the data store for the analytics.

+To start the test blob server, navigate to the `/api` directory in your terminal and run `node testBlobServer.js` (note that you will need to run `npm install` in that directory first).

 ### Publishing the Site

 This site is deployed to Netlify.
 To do this, you will need to install the Netlify CLI tool: